vague-rabbit/deltaRateChanger/README.md

 ![](screenshotp.png?raw=true)
 # δ Rate Changer
 My attempt at creating a rate changer for osu!.
+Tested only for osu! and osu!taiko game modes.
 Written in python using PyQt5.

 # Install and setup